duplicitousfox/Twitch-Plays-Switch/README.md

 As of current, there's no command buffer, so if you have high traffic in your Twitch chat, some commands may get dropped!
 I'll be working on adding that function in the future.

+# Macrobot.py
+This is a variant script that parses chat for commands and sends a series of keystrokes to joycontrol in order to do several button presses off of one command.
+It's currently configured for Animal Crossing: New Horizons' photo mode in order to change the character's reaction poses, but these can be modified for each game.

+This otherwise operates exactly as twpsw.py (don't run both at the same time, though).